 And seven Spanish angels took another angel home.

 Troy Seals and Eddie Setser

-Bob Dylan gave us an outlaw Romeo and Juliet on with Romance in Durango, not one of Desire’s outstanding tracks, but what a grand chorus.
+Bob Dylan gave us a doom-laden outlaw Romeo and Juliet with Romance in Durango, not one of Desire’s outstanding tracks, but what a grand chorus:

 No llores, mi querida, Dios nos vigila